-We all want to improve our memory at sometime in our lives or just stay on top of all that’s happening in our busy lives.
+We all want to improve our memory at some time in our lives or just stay on top of all that’s happening in our busy lives.
 So as a mother of five adult children down the years I’ve learnt what works for me.
 Here are some of my recommendations that I’ve used.

 I took a mindfulness class back in 2010 at a very stressful period of my life and believe me when I say it works to reduce anxiety, stress and calms you down.
-So if you can, take an eight week class locally.
+So if you can, take an eight-week class locally.
 It also fits in with some other suggestions below.
 Or check out this YouTube video if you simply want to give it a try first.

 Write it down and let it go

-Let me say firstly that I’ve always kept a FiloFax (planner/diary) since back in the late 80’s and I’ve always made lists and a calendar to help me when raising my five kids.
+Let me say firstly that I’ve always kept a Filofax (planner/diary) since back in the late 80’s and I’ve always made lists and a calendar to help me when raising my five kids.
 So you could say in order to keep my thoughts and schedule in line I’ve always needed to use this as a memory tool.
-Anyway keep a small diary in your inside jacket pocket or handbag or if you’re tech savvy then keep it on your phone.
+Anyway, keep a small diary in your inside jacket pocket or handbag or if you’re tech savvy then keep it on your phone.
 Either way, get it out of your brain and on to something else, it frees up your mind for other stuff.
-You can also download a lot of diaries or planners from www.pinterest.com – it’s free to join.
-Keep a journal: yes it gets all the stuff out of you head and as you’ll be the only one reading it, you can rant and rave all you want.
+You can also download a lot of diaries or planners from www.pinterest.com - it’s free to join.
+Keep a journal: yes it gets all the stuff out of your head and as you’ll be the only one reading it, you can rant and rave all you want.
 It’ll help with anger, stress etc and bring a better night’s sleep too.
 It also helps you remember what’s happened in your life today and yesterday.
-And that leads me onto my next point.
+And that leads me to my next point.

 Reminisce with family and friends

 Not only will this be a great social gathering but it also keeps memories alive.
 Invite family and friends over for tea, lunch, dinner; don’t just wait for the special occasion or holiday event.
 Take out the old albums.
-You’ll keep those cells fired and have a very enjoyable evening or day doing so.
+You’ll keep those cells fired and have a very enjoyable evening or a day doing so.

 Decluttering and organising